 Surrounded by the verdant Sydney Pleasure Gardens, the Holburne Museum gives visitors a generous taste of the luxuries that Bath has to offer.
-Approaching the Museum, the impressive facade is a clear reminder of the reason why the city is listed as a World UNESCO Heritage site - the former Sydney Hotel is an exquisite example of Georgian architecture at its best.
+Approaching the Museum, the impressive facade is a clear reminder of the reason why the city is listed as a World UNESCO Heritage site - the Holburne (once the Sydney Hotel), is an exquisite example of Georgian architecture at its best.

-The Garden Cafe can be found at the back of the building, with plenty outdoor seating, seasonal food and freshly baked pastries.
+The Garden Cafe can be found at the back of the building, with plenty of outdoor seating, seasonal food and freshly-baked pastries.